Government Contract Finance

 Payroll funding helps capture new business growth.
 With steady cash flow financing, government contractors can take on new contracts and customers to grow their businesses.
 With payroll financing, our clients eliminate the weekly stress of paying their bills on time.
 Extending credit terms on government contracts with invoice factoring is a win-win situation for business owners.

 Payroll financing benefits the not-yet-bankable business and financially distressed government contractors.
 Additionally, payroll factoring is contingent upon the creditworthiness of the government entity, not the contractor.
 Payroll financing can benefit your operations if you are a government contractor with poor credit.

 Learn more in our previous article, “A/R Disaster Recovery Government Factoring.”

 The first step is to complete our funding application to receive payroll financing from government factoring.
 Payroll financing requires due diligence for all agreements, but this process can be completed in one working week.
 Traditional financing, like payroll loans, requires more time and documentation.

-- Government contractor submits completed application to Bankers Factoring
+- Government contractor submits a completed application to Bankers Factoring.

 Using Government Contract Financing to Close Cash Flow Gaps

 Servicing government contracts is an excellent way for small businesses to grow their revenue.
 The downside is bridging cash flow gaps caused by your extended payment terms.
 Maintaining reliable cash flow is essential in any industry to offset uncertainty in the market.
 Government contractors must fight economic pressures from budget cuts and political factors.

 Invoice factoring helps offset the complexities around contract reappropriations and agency consolidation.
 Payroll financing is a flexible solution that removes the cash flow burden from government contracts.
 From the initial contract start, your business will have the financing to ramp up operations and obtain the resources you require.